 designed to nurture a sacred space to evolve the finest places of the heart.

 The retreat will have daily optional yoga sessions with a qualified guide.

 Group and guided meditations throughout each day, with instructions.

-Self-reflective writing practices. (bring notebook to map your journey).
+Self-reflective writing practises. (bring notebook to map your journey).

 Twice daily group sessions with Alan with Q & A and open dialogue.